 The fees for getting married in approved venues are set by each local authority and will not be the same throughout the country.

-The fees for getting married at approved venues within the Salford registration district are:
+The fees for getting married at approved venues within the Salford registration district for ceremonies taking place between 1 April to 31 March 2018 are:

 Different fees applies for special dates such as Valentine's day.
 Please enquire for these fees.